blekhmanlab/milk_infant_microbiome/README.md

 ## Raw Data

 The raw metagenomic sequences and the associated metadata were deposited and are available on NCBI Sequence Read Archive (SRA) under the BioProject accession numbers [PRJNA1019702](https://www.ebi.ac.uk/ena/browser/view/PRJNA1019702) and [PRJNA1198101](https://www.ebi.ac.uk/ena/browser/view/PRJNA1198101).
-Comprehensive metadata are available in the Supplementary Material and on [Zenodo](https://zenodo.org/records/18421367).
+All metadata tables are available on [Zenodo](https://zenodo.org/records/18421367).

 ## Workflow